 - may also show evidence of pulmonary venous congestion

 - the right atrial border may be prominent

-The four chamber view is particularly helpful in initial in-utero assessment.
-May show a small ascending aorta, and a small but thick-walled left ventricle while the right heart chambers may appear enlarged.
+The four chamber view is particularly helpful in initial in utero assessment.
+It may show a small ascending aorta, and a small but thick-walled left ventricle while the right heart chambers may appear enlarged.
 The movement of the mitral valve may also appear significantly impaired.

-Allows direct visualization of anatomy while SSFP sequences may give added dynamic assessment.
+Allows direct visualization of anatomy, while SSFP sequences may be used to provide additional dynamic assessment.

 Treatment and prognosis

-HLHS can be well-tolerated in-utero due to the fetal right ventricle being the dominant chamber and the ductus arteriosus being patent.
+Hypoplastic left heart syndrome can be well-tolerated in utero due to the fetal right ventricle being the dominant chamber and the ductus arteriosus being patent.